Florida Pricing, May 2026

 The heat-pump water heater alternative

 In Florida, heat-pump water heaters (HPWH) deserve serious consideration as the alternative to tankless.
-Three reasons the case is unusually strong in FL:
+Two reasons the case is unusually strong in FL:

 - Warm ambient air maximises HPWH efficiency.
 An HPWH pulls heat from surrounding air to heat water; efficiency drops in cold ambient air.
 Florida's 70 to 85F average garage and utility-closet temperature year-round is HPWH-optimal.
 Coefficient of Performance (COP) of 3.5 to 4.0 vs 2.0 to 2.5 in northern installations.